 Available on: Android, iOS, Web.

-Languages Offered: Rosetta Stone has 24 languages like Spanish (Spain and Latin America), French, Filipino, Irish, Greek, Korean, Hebrew, Portuguese, Hindi, Russian, Turkish, Vietnamese, and more.
+Languages Offered: Rosetta Stone offers 24 languages, including Spanish (Spain and Latin America), French, Filipino, Irish, Greek, Korean, Hebrew, Portuguese, Hindi, Russian, Turkish, Vietnamese, and more.

 Pricing: They offer 3, 12-month, lifetime, and lifetime plus subscriptions.
 The cost ranges from $35.97 to $299, and they often give discounts, but their pricing is still steep.